Skip to main content

 Offering such facilities is usually expected to create an initial drop in productivity, but the opposite is the case.
 The ability to leave your child somewhere close by and safe while you get on with your working day transitions into increased staff loyalty and retention, both of which dramatically improve productivity levels overall.
 Running an on-site creche is far from cheap, meaning only a few large companies (Google, Addison Lee and BookingGo, for example) can explore this option easily.

-If you need advice on whether you can bring your children to work during the school holiday, or if you’re an employer and are looking for advice on the matter, contact employment lawyer Karen Cole today.
+If you need advice on whether you can bring your children to work during the school holidays, or if you’re an employer and are looking for advice on the matter, contact employment lawyer Karen Cole today.

 Stay in touch